thrushlang/.github/profile/README.md

 <h1 align="center">Thrush Programming Language</h1>

 <p align="center">The <b>Thrush Programming Language</b>.
-A general-purpose systems programming language that provides a new low-level development approach.</p>
+A general-purpose systems programming language for writing detailed, accurate, and fast code.</p>

 ## General Characteristics

 - Syntactically it is based on Rust.
-- Inspired by the low-level capabilities of C.
+- Is C based.

 ## Why Thrush?

 Thrush is a very promising tool for bare-metal and embedded system development thanks to its innovative low-level instruction concepts, particularly its integrated Low-Level Instructions (LLIs) for powerful IR manipulation using GCC and LLVM intrinsics.
 Thrush offers more granular control over system languages by manipulating low-level instructions for extreme manual optimizations that compiler backends cannot decipher.

-Thrush also focuses on portability and hardware access, providing full control over the generated machine code.

 __**Nothing is hidden in Thrush.**__